 Dr. Linda Darling-Hammond, Smarter Balanced Senior Research Advisor and professor of education at the Stanford University School of Education, led the development of the content specifications in collaboration with experts in the field.
 The Smarter Balanced Technical Advisory Committee, Consortium work groups, and the lead authors of the Common Core State Standards also contributed to the documents.
 Hundreds of organizations and individual stakeholders provided feedback during two rounds of public comment.

-- English Language Arts/ Literacy Content Specifications Appendix B: Grade Level Tables for All Claims and Assessment Targets and Item Types (2/4/14 draft)
+- ELA/Literacy Content Specifications Appendix B: Grade Level Tables for All Claims and Assessment Targets and Item Types (2/4/14 draft)

 - Mathematics Content Specifications (6/2013 draft)

 Item and performance task specifications provide guidance on how to translate the Smarter Balanced Content Specifications into actual assessment items.
 In addition, guidelines for bias and sensitivity, accessibility and accommodations, and style help item developers and reviewers ensure consistency and fairness across the item bank.
 The specifications and guidelines were reviewed by member states, school districts, higher education, and other stakeholders.

 Introduction and Overview

 - Overview of Research Supporting the Use of Performance Tasks in Assessment (PDF)

 - ELA CAT Item Specs Grades 3-5 (ZIP) (Update 2/4/14)

 - ELA CAT Item Specs Grades 6-8 (ZIP) (Update 2/4/14)